c2lang/c2compiler/README.md

                 ---------      ---
         - function
         - alias? (does not exist yet)
-    - pointer types
+- analyse types:
-    - Array types
+    - array size expr -> must be CTV, must be number
-    - fully analyze types
+    - init expr
 - load external components
     - for main component: walk imports
         - for all imports to external component, mark module as used